-8.3.2.2 Quarterly M&E reporting
+8.1.2.2 Quarterly M&E reporting

-N Monitoring & Evaluation Plan: PDO Indicators and Intermediate Result Indicators Quarterly Frequency Indicator Name Definition/Description Indicator Datasource Methodology for Data Collection Cumulative number of MSMEs receiving packages for assets, repairs or working capital This is the total number of MSMEs that receive packages.
-It will be measured based on disbursements.
-Project Development Objective (PDO).
-From the IFRs.
-Ledger of MSME packages.
-This will be the running sum of unique MSMEs.
-The MSME ID from the Chamber of Commerce will be used as the unique field.
+From the IFRs. used as the unique field.
 Volume of grants and loans supported through the project over its lifetime This indicator is the cumulative volume of grants and loans supported through the project for MSMEs.
-It will be calculated by summing the quarterly disbursements to the PFI, and will account for any recycled funds issued as loans only.
-This will be measured at disbursement and will PDO.
+It will be calculated by summing the quarterly disbursements to the PFI.
+PDO.
 From the IFRs.
 Ledger of MSME packages.
 Using the disbursement data for payments to PFIs.